ahhninjas/Resume/Resume.md

 <b>Mental Disorders And Diseases</b><br>
 I am familiar with a wide variety of health problems and how they physically manifest in real life.
-I do not have
 - [Diagnostic Statistician's Manual - DSM](/)
 - [Down Syndrome](/)
 - [Parkinson's Disease](/)